-If, during a Sanctuary admission, a student becomes unmanageable, disruptive, or threatening, Sanctuary will be revoked.
+If, during a Sanctuary admission, a student becomes unmanageable, disruptive, or threatening, that student may face a disciplinary response for their actions regardless of Sanctuary status.

 Students who bring a fellow student to the Health Center for Sanctuary will not be liable for disciplinary action, and their identities will remain confidential.

 Getting Help for Friends

 At any time, a student may identify to a dean any other students who may be struggling with drugs or alcohol—or who may otherwise be at risk.
 In this case, the students at risk would be admitted to the Health Center under Sanctuary, without a disciplinary response.